BrandonTaft/npm-react-autocomplete/README.md

 - Function that will run when an item is selected from the dropdown, or if there is not a matching item and a `handleNewValue` function is not passed in
 - If `handleNewValue` is passed in, it will always run if the input value is not in the `list`
 - The 1st argument is the value or object from the original `list` prop
-- The 2nd argument is the item's original index from the original `list` prop
-- The 3rd argument is the `selected item` passed in as an `***HTMLDivElement***`, but only if it is highlighted
-- If there is a matching item but it is not highlighted, only the first 2 arguments are used
-- If there is not a matching item, only the text input value is passed in
 - If the selected item is a number it will be returned as a `string`

-### `clearOnSelect: boolean` (Optional)
-- `true` (default) the input will clear when an item is selected
-- `false` value selected will become the input value
-- `onMouseDown` can be used in `inputProps` to clear the input

 ### `handleNewValue: Function` (Optional)
 - Runs when there is no matching value for the text input